 - Opening the container with multiversion support.
 You can configure this either when you open your environment or when you open your container.
-Use the DB\MULTIVERSION flag to configure this support. - Configure your transaction to use snapshot isolation.
+Use the DB\MULTIVERSION flag to configure this support.
+Use either the EnvironmentConfig.setMultiversion() or the XmlContainerConfig.setMultiversion() option to configure this support. - Configure your transaction to use snapshot isolation.

-To do this, pass the DB TXN SNAPSHOT flag when you create the transaction.
+To do this, specify the TransactionConfig.setSnapshot() option when you configure your transaction.